antirez/neural-redis/README.md

 As expected, we have 401 training items and 200 testing dataset.
 Note that for networks declared as classifiers, we have an additional field in the info output, which is `classification-errors-perc`.
-After the training this field will be populated with the percentage (from 0% to 100%) of items in the testing dataset which were misclassified by the neural network.
+Once we train the network this field will be populated with the percentage (from 0% to 100%) of items in the testing dataset which were misclassified by the neural network.
 It's time to train our network: